anvilsecure/aws-sigv4/SETTINGS.md

 Content-MD5 header is processed and so are not affected.
 If Content-MD5 is present, S3 requires it to be included in the signature.

+### PayloadSigningBehavior

+**UI name: Advanced -> Payload Signing Behavior**

+Takes 2 possible values that determine handling of the X-Amz-Content-Sha256 header:

+* `all-services` Compute X-Amz-Content-Sha256 if present in the original request and value is not "UNSIGNED-PAYLOAD".
+* `s3-only` Same as `all-services`, but only applies to S3 requests.
+This is the Default.

 ### CustomSignedHeaders

 **UI name: Custom Signed Headers**